 Depending on your level of skill with ear training, you can either do this by using tab of solos (that you are sure is accurate) or (ideally) transcribing the solos yourself by ear and analyzing your own transcriptions.

 In addition to being a great exercise for general ear training, doing this will enable you to see how the scales you are practicing can be (and are) used to create melodies and licks that combine together to make guitar solos.

 Even if you have already made a list of scales that are used in your style of music, you will learn a great amount by doing this step anyway.

-4. Practice Playing Scales On Each Single String Of The Guitar In Addition To "Scale Shapes"
+4. Practice Playing Scales on Each Single String of the Guitar in Addition to "Scale Shapes"

 Most musicians are comfortable with playing scales vertically (from the low E string to the high E string).
 Even though this is an important foundation of all playing of scales on guitar, it is equally important to learn how the scales are laid out on each of the 6 strings of the guitar from the first fret to the last fret

-5. Avoid The CAGED System
+5. Avoid the CAGED System

-Even though this system of playing guitar scales is quite popular among some guitar teachers, it is NEVER used by world class virtuoso guitar players because it places a huge number of restrictions on your ability to freely use scales in music.
+Even though this system of playing guitar scales is quite popular among some guitar teachers, it is never used by world class virtuoso guitar players because it places a huge number of restrictions on your ability to freely use scales in music.

 (that, by the way, only work in standard tuning' and become totally useless in drop tunings or open tunings).
 The result of such a crippling system is that guitarists remain forever restricted in the way they can use scales musically and cannot play scales all over the guitar on the same level as other musicians who have a real and complete understanding of how scales are supposed to work in music.